state.stage = "production-ready"_I design AI systems

 Three entry points, one destination: a GenAI system that does not break under production conditions.

 Score your GenAI system against 5 production-readiness pillars.
-5 minutes.
+10 questions.
 Concrete gaps, not vague advice.
 Know exactly where your system will fail before it does.

 No Stack Trace